acend/kubernetes-basics-training/content/en/docs/security/security-contexts/_index.md

 onlyWhenNot: openshift
 ---

-In the concept of security context for a pod or container, there are severals thing to consider:
+In the concept of security context for a pod or container, there are several things to consider:

 * Access control
 * SElinux